MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

 # Group calling in Dynamics 365 Remote Assist mobile

 Many problems are easier to solve if you can bring together specialists from around the world with different knowledge sets.
-With the ability for three or more participants to join Dynamics 365 Remote Assist mobile calls, technicians can collaborate with more than one specialist for guidance, validation, or knowledge-sharing purposes.
+With the ability for three or more participants to join Microsoft Dynamics 365 Remote Assist mobile calls, technicians can collaborate with more than one specialist for guidance, validation, or knowledge-sharing purposes.

 A group call in Dynamics 365 Remote Assist mobile begins as a one-to-one call.
 Any call participant can then add additional participants to the call.
 During a group call, there can be any combination of three or more participants using Dynamics 365 Remote Assist mobile, Dynamics 365 Remote Assist HoloLens, or Microsoft Teams desktop.
 For example, there can be two users on Dynamics 365 Remote Assist mobile and one user on Teams desktop, or two users on Dynamics 365 Remote Assist mobile and two users on Teams desktop.